el-j/magic-agent-helix/.github/instructions/vue.instructions.md

 ### Ecosystem
 - **ALWAYS** Use Vue Router for routing.
-- **AVOID** Use Pinia for state management. use singleton store imlpementations with composables instead.
+- **AVOID** Use Pinia for state management.
+Rely on props and emits for component communication.
 - **ALWAYS** Use Vitest for unit tests of all utils and composables.
 - **ALWAYS** Use Vue's built-in directives (`v-if`, `v-for`, `v-show`, etc.) for conditional rendering and list rendering.
 - **ALWAYS** Use slots for component composition.